dougc333/testLIB/README.md

 number like fs=3.4.5 instead of fs=^3.4.5
 review .npmrc
-Careful: there are potential conflicts when NPM looks into this file for variables
+Careful: there are potential conflicts when NPM looks into this file for variables make sure you use the same email for github and npm accounts.

 `
 npm config set init-license "MIT"